 Chemistry around us

 Another significant element presented in the exposition is the phenomenon of the chemical laboratory.
-Visitors may take a glimpse into the past – part of the exhibit is an alchemist's shop and old chemist's laboratory.
-As part of the special programs associated with the exhibit, it will be possible for visitors to see an actual professional laboratory of the National Technical Museum, equipped with the most modern technology, and acquaint themselves with analytical techniques used in investigation of our current museum collection objects.
+Visitors have the opportunity to take a glimpse into the past – part of the exhibit is an alchemist's workshop and an old chemist's laboratory.
+As part of the special programs associated with the exhibit, it will be possible for visitors to see an actual professional laboratory of the National Technical Museum, which is equipped with the most modern technology, and acquaint themselves with the analytical techniques used in the research of objects in our current museum collection.